 The paper has, for a time, been given free access by the publisher.

-News stories on our research have appeared widely, including Nature, NPR, MSNBC, Discovery, PBS News Hour, Gawker, NY Times, Washington Post, Innovation News Daily and FOX News.
+News stories on our research have appeared widely, including Nature, NPR, MSNBC, Discovery, PBS News Hour, Gawker, NY Times, Washington Post, Innovation News Daily, Life’s Little Mysteries, Science Illustrated and FOX News.
 I also wrote a piece on it at Forbes, and another at WIRED UK.

 Also… comics.